 In fact I loved Norway so much that I now find myself watching Norwegian programmes on Netflix.
 I’ve recently enjoyed a series called ‘Ragnarok’ which is a modern day take on the Norse God stories.

 All in all, there were two important elements to my trip.
+These sum up my reasons to go to Norwayand may motivate you to consider a trip there soon.

 1) The cruise itself was wonderful and is a slightly cleaner way to travel when compared to flying.
 Also you get to soak up the atmosphere of a floating community of holidaymakers.